Return of Title IV Funds

 Payment Arrangements and Payments

-Once Satisfactory Repayment Arrangements have been made with the SPC Financial Aid Office or the U.S. Department of Education, students are eligible to enroll in future semesters and receive additional federal funding.
-However, students may not register for SPC classes or receive an official transcript until the Business Office debt has been paid in full.
+Students may not register for SPC classes or receive an official transcript until the Business Office debt has been paid in full.
 If a student also owes the Financial Aid Office and wishes to make payment arrangements, he/she should contact the Financial Aid Office and a repayment arrangement contract will be mailed to the student.
-The student should sign both copies; retain one for his or her records and mail the other copy to the SPC Financial Aid Office.
-If a student is late on any payment, SPC reserves the right to turn the student’s account over to the U.S. Department of Education for collection.
+If a student is late on any payment with financial aid, SPC reserves the right to turn the student’s account over to the U.S. Department of Education for collection.
 Students who wish to make payment arrangements with the Business Office, should contact the Business Office for further details to avoid being turned over to a collection agency.

 Payments should be made in the form of a money order and be sent to the following location(s):

-If your Financial Aid debt has been turned over to the U.S. Department of Education, please contact them at the following address:
+Students whose Financial Aid debt has been turned over to the U.S. Department of Education should contact the Department of Education at the following address:

 U.S. Department of Education